jricher/secevent/draft-richanna-secevent-token.md

 implementers who desire an event grouping mechanism with these or other semantics are encouraged to profile this specification and define additional event types for those use cases.
-/* ed.: Trying to minimize ambiguity around semantics of event grouping. */

 The event type for the Related Events event is the URN "urn:ietf:secevents:related_events".